cerb/cerb.github.io/_guides/integrations/salesforce/configure-plugin.md

 - **Selected OAuth Scopes:**
 	- Perform requests on your behalf at any time (refresh_token, offline_access)
 	- Access and manage your data (api)
+	- Provide access to your data via the Web (web)

 	<div class="cerb-screenshot">
 	<img src="/assets/images/guides/salesforce/plugin/new-app-oauth.png" class="screenshot">